New regulations for owners and licence holders of caravan sites

 - establishes a fit and proper person register for the North Lincolnshire area

-What does this mean for site owners?
+What this means for site owners

 From 1 October 2021, unless the site is exempt, the site owner must: